RobertMeakin/Argonaught/README.md

     }

     //Methods and Functions
-    public static ArgonaughtUser ExampleValidateUserFunction(string username, string password, string audienceId) {
+    public static ArgonautUser ExampleValidateUserFunction(string username, string password, string audienceId) {
-        //Called by Argonaught when a user attempts to get an access token using a username and password.
+        //Called by Argonaut when a user attempts to get an access token using a username and password.
         //Validate user with database and return claims
         //This function should also validate that this user is allowed to be part of the audience passed in above.
 It will then return the full audience object.
         //There may be one or several audiences available to the app.
         //If this user does not match the audience, the user should be marked as invalid and null passed as the audience. var userValidated = true;
-        var au = ArgonaughtTesting.ExampleAudience1;
+        var au = ArgonautTesting.ExampleAudience1;
-        var user = new ArgonaughtUser(userValidated, au);
+        var user = new ArgonautUser(userValidated, au);
         user.Claims.Add(new Claim("canDoThis", "True"));
         user.Claims.Add(new Claim("canDoThat", "True"));